Sophie Watts: STXfilms

 In 2014, Simonds and Watts hired a series of film executives under the Corporate team, including former Universal Pictures Chairman Adam Fogelson.
 The studio announced that it would make at least 10 “commercial” movies a year and that it would function as a next-generation, fully integrated film studio.
 The studio also signed a multiyear television output agreement to release its films exclusively to Showtime Networks, and entered into a multiyear partnership with Universal Studios Home Entertainment.

 While Watts was at STX, the studio's projects included Bad Moms, Golden Globe nominee Molly's Game, Jackie Chan-starrer The Foreigner, and The Gift.
 In 2016, STXfilms became the fastest studio that year to hit $100-million at the domestic box office with Bad Moms, earned a People's Choice award winner for best comedy for the film, garnered a Golden Globe nomination for Hailee Steinfeld in The Edge of Seventeen, and procured DGA Best New Director nominations for multiple films.
-Under Watts, the studio worked with talent including Julia Roberts, Mila Kunis, Amy Schumer, Vin Diesel, Charlize Theron, Gerald Butler, Guy Ritchie, Mark Wahlberg, Jessica Chastain, Will Smith, and Jennifer Lopez.
+Under Watts, the studio worked with talent including Julia Roberts, Mila Kunis, Amy Schumer, Vin Diesel, Charlize Theron, Gerard Butler, Guy Ritchie, Mark Wahlberg, Jessica Chastain, Will Smith, and Jennifer Lopez.
 To date, STX has produced, marketed and distributed over 75 movies.